With an undescended testicle, surgery may be needed to find the problem and treat it. There are two main types of surgery:

 Laparoscopy.
-A small tube containing a camera is inserted through a small incision in your son's abdomen.
-Laparoscopy is done to locate an intra-abdominal testicle.
+A small tube with a camera on it is placed through a small cut in the belly.
+Laparoscopy is done to locate a testicle in the stomach area.

-Imaging tests, such as an ultrasound and MRI, generally aren't recommended for diagnosing an undescended testicle.
+Imaging tests, such as an ultrasound and MRI, usually aren't needed to find out if a baby has an undescended testicle.

-The goal of treatment is to move the undescended testicle to its proper location in the scrotum.
-Treatment before 1 year of age might lower the risk of complications of an undescended testicle, such as infertility and testicular cancer.
-Earlier is better, but it's recommended that surgery takes place before the child is 18 months old.
+The goal of treatment is to move the undescended testicle to its proper place in the scrotum.
+Treatment before age 1 might lower the risk of health problems linked with an undescended testicle, such as infertility and testicular cancer.
+Earlier treatment is better.
+Experts often recommend that surgery take place before the child is 18 months old.

-An undescended testicle is usually corrected with surgery.
-The surgeon carefully manipulates the testicle into the scrotum and stitches it into place (orchiopexy).
-This procedure can be done either with a laparoscope or with open surgery.
+Most often, an undescended testicle is fixed with surgery.
+The surgeon moves the testicle into the scrotum and stitches it into place.
+This is called orchiopexy (OR-kee-o-pek-see).
+It can be done through a small cut in the groin, the scrotum or both.

-When your son has surgery will depend on a number of factors, such as his health and how difficult the procedure might be.
-Your surgeon will likely recommend doing the surgery when your son is about 6 months old and before he is 12 months old.
-Early surgical treatment appears to lower the risk of later complications.
+The timing for when your baby gets surgery will depend on many factors.
+These include the baby's health and how hard the procedure might be to do.
+Your surgeon will likely suggest doing the surgery when your baby is somewhere between 6 and 18 months old.
+Early treatment with surgery seems to lower the risk of later health problems.

-In some cases, the testicle might be poorly developed, abnormal or dead tissue.
-The surgeon will remove this testicular tissue.
+In some cases, the testicle might be damaged or made of dead tissue.
+The surgeon should remove this tissue.

-If your son also has an inguinal hernia associated with the undescended testicle, the hernia is repaired during the surgery.
+If your baby also has an inguinal hernia, the hernia is repaired during the surgery.

-After surgery, the surgeon will monitor the testicle to see that it continues to develop, function properly and stay in place.
+After surgery, the surgeon monitors the testicle to see that it develops, works right and stays in place.
 Monitoring might include:

-Hormone treatment involves the injection of human chorionic gonadotropin (HCG).
-This hormone could cause the testicle to move to your son's scrotum.
-Hormone treatment is not usually recommended because it is much less effective than surgery.
+With hormone treatment, your child is given shots of a hormone called human chorionic gonadotropin.
+This could cause the testicle to move to the scrotum.
+But hormone treatment often is not recommended, because it's much less effective than surgery.

-If your son doesn't have at least one healthy testicle, your child's doctor will refer him to a hormone specialist (endocrinologist) to discuss future hormone treatments that would be necessary to bring about puberty and physical maturity.
+If your child doesn't have at least one healthy testicle, you may be referred to a hormone expert called an endocrinologist.
+Together, you can talk about future hormone treatments that would be needed to bring about puberty and physical maturing.